Bitter Lessons - 20/24

 "Really?"
 She smiled.
 "Gosh!
 I never noticed."

-They laughed out loud and stopped quickly, looking at the resting boys, embarrassed.
+They laughed and then silenced, looking at the resting boys, embarrassed.

 Greg glanced at Dennis.
 He seemed asleep.
+Okay.
+Come on.
+This is for the cause.
 "My boyfriend upsets me."

 "No. My current boyfriend.
 I discovered a piece of his past and it unnerves me."